 - 2.1 Needle and Syringe Programmes (NSPs) supply needles and syringes, and often other equipment, used to prepare and take illicit drugs.
 NSPs reduce the transmission of Blood-Borne Viruses (BBVs) and other infections caused by sharing injecting equipment.
 Many NSPs also aim to reduce the harm caused by injecting drugs through providing information and advice and acting as a gateway to other services, including drug treatment such as Opiate Substitution Therapy (OST).
-NSPs may be the only contact that some people (for example, those who inject Performance and Image-Enhancing Drugs (PIEDS)) have with health services.
+NSPs may be the only contact that some people (for example, those who inject Performance and Image-Enhancing Drugs (IPEDS) have with health services.
 NSPs in England are based across a range of services including specialist services, pharmacies, outreach/mobile services, police custody suites, walk-in centres and accident and emergency departments.
-However, over 70% of NSPs are provided by pharmacies - 2.2 The above estimated figures relate to people who inject heroin, other opiate drugs or crack cocaine and do not include people injecting other drugs such as anabolic steroids and other Image and Performance Enhancing Drugs (IPEDs).
-However, recent anecdotal reports from across the country suggest that the use of anabolic steroids and IPEDs is on the increase, particularly among young men.
-This is particularly evident in some areas within Surrey - 2.3 Recent publications from PHE, including Shooting Up, state People who inject drugs (PWID) are vulnerable to a wide range of viral and bacterial infections, which can result in high levels of illness and death.
+However, over 70% of NSPs are provided by pharmacies - 2.2 Recent publications from PHE, including Shooting Up state People who inject drugs (PWID) are vulnerable to a wide range of viral and bacterial infections, which can result in high levels of illness and death.
 Sharing needles and syringes is a highly effective transmission mechanism for HIV, hepatitis B virus and hepatitis C virus.
 The level of needle and syringe sharing among those currently injecting psychoactive drugs has fallen across the UK, but needle and syringe sharing remains a problem.
 The provision of effective interventions to reduce risk and prevent and treat infections needs to be maintained.
 These interventions include needle and syringe programmes, opioid substitution treatment and other treatments for drug misuse and dependence.